Honyockers // Estate GBSM // 2014

 So when my teenage years of pranks, pellet guns, fire extinguishers, eggs, and general Honyoking were in full swing, my folks mostly laughed it off, and shook their heads a bit and went back to bed.
 If their weren't cops involved, they slept pretty well.

 Sadly, I think Cash Saarloos has a pretty deep Honyocking streak in him, and Grandpa and Grandma fill him with stories.

 Today you would probably describe a Honyoker as a nonconformer, a whippersnapper, a juvenile delinquent, a fun loving rapscallion, or a curtain climber.
 I love these kinds of kids, the heart of gold, jump off the roof into the pool, tell the best stories and bend the worst rules.
 My niece Lane Linda is this kind of kid.

 As my dad said to my brother "Save money for bail, not college."

-But as I have gotten older and my hair grayer, I have realised all of my memories are from these kinds of people.
+But as I have gotten older and my hair grayer, I have realized all of my memories are of these kinds of people.
 All of my friends to this day are a bunch of Honyockers that refuse to grown up.

-Also, may I add that if you want to understand the entrepreneur, you should study the Juvinail Delinquent.
+Also, may I add that if you want to understand the entrepreneur, you should study the Juvenile Delinquent.